• Skip to primary navigation

 Mix dry and wet ingredients to form batter.

 1. Pipe and bake.
 Transfer the dough into a pastry bag.
 Pipe the dough into the greased donut pans.
-Tap the donut pan 1-2 times on your work space to remove the air bubbles.
+Tap the donut pan 1-2 times on your workspace to remove the air bubbles.
 Bake for 9-11 minutes.

 Someone piping in batter into a donut baking tray.